One of nature’s most powerful antioxidants

-Anthocyanins are natural plant pigments responsible for the purple, blue and red colour in fruits, grains and vegetables.
+Anthocyanins are natural plant pigments that impart the colour purple, blue and red in fruits, grains and vegetables.
 It is a type of phytonutrient with powerful antioxidant properties.

 The NUS press release in Feb 2016 stated that: